kowainik/org/style-guide.md

 you are allowed to use end-of-line Haddock comments if they fit line length limit.
 Otherwise, use block style comments.
 It is _allowed_ to align end-of-line comments with each other.
-But it is _forbidden_ to use comments of different styles for the function arguments, data type constructors, and fields.
+But it is _forbidden_ to use comments of different types (pre or post) for the function arguments, data type constructors, and fields.

 ```haskell
 -- + Good